morewings/cra-template-quickstart-redux/README.md

 ## Motivation

 I use Create React App pretty much often.
 But I hate to write same boilerplate code again and again.
-This template contains test and eslint configurations and boilerplate code required for rapid start of your fabulous project.
+This template contains test and eslint configurations and Redux boilerplate code, required for rapid start of your fabulous project.

 ## Available Scripts